chrismullins/MEPReader/README.md

 * [matplotlib](http://matplotlib.org/) for plotting
   * [Gohlke's matplotlib packages](http://www.lfd.uci.edu/~gohlke/pythonlibs/#matplotlib)
   * Alternatively, the most recent wheels are available on the [matplotlib download page](http://matplotlib.org/downloads.html) (once again the previous link already has 1.4.3 which is sufficient)
+* [neo](https://pythonhosted.org/neo/) for reading electrophysiology data in Python
+  * Run the command `pip install neo` in your terminal